mkierzenka/SWDevProj/README.md

 ### Notes for things to improve from before:

+* Does columnarray need push_back?
+ColArr has it too.
+Do we even use it?

 * Clean up client and server, try to get more than two clients to connect successfully

 * (Marcin) Rename float references to double

 * Do we need both ColumnArray and ColArr?

+* Fix generalTests to use Column and check all 4 types

+* Do we want DataFrame.add_row() and Column.push_back()?
+If not, delete memTest

+* Sorer code- make the arrays use our array instead of reimplementing functionality

+* Sorer code- merge Types enum and our col type enum

 * Fix old tests to compile/run/pass